Bike Trails in the Twin Cities

 Private Biking Websites

-- Metro Bike Trails Guide is run by Seamus Flynn.
-He offers a rating system based on criteria like trail beauty, maintenance, traffic and difficulty.
+- Metro Bike Trails Guide was founded by local biker Seamus Flynn and now maintained by his cousin Patrick Haney.
+There’s a helpful rating system based on criteria like trail beauty, maintenance, traffic and difficulty.
 It’s quite detailed, with reviews for specific trails.
 He doesn’t cover trails in Scott or Carver Counties.

 US Bike Routes in Minnesota